 Research & Publications

 Cancer begins as an encounter between a carcinogen and a gene.
 We are pinpointing these early events, which occur decades before the appearance of a tumor.
-Our past work on sunlight-induced mutations in tumor suppressor genes has led us to three current topics: 1) Exploring how UVB-induced apoptosis and UV-driven cell fate decisions drive a single mutant cell to clonally expand.
-2) Determining rates of DNA photoproduct formation and repair across the genome, as dosimeters of a person's past UV exposure.
-3) The interaction of UV and melanin in causing melanoma.
+Our past work on sunlight-induced mutations in tumor suppressor genes has led us to three current topics: 1) The interaction of UV and melanin in causing melanoma.
+2) Determining rates of DNA UV-photoproduct formation and repair across the genome, as dosimeters of a person's past UV exposure.
+3) Using photoproduct and mutation data from a person's normal skin to predict individual skin cancer risk and need for monitoring – precision prevention.

 Extensive Research Description